2011

 – martineau

-Jul 21, 2021 at 17:27
+Commented Jul 21, 2021 at 17:27

 I actually think people have come to believe the “XY problem” is always bad and not enough community effort is put into defending people’s right to ask highly specific questions without having their motives questioned.
 Sometimes you may have highly specific desires in a situation and you just want to know how a certain something might be possible.
 You aren’t interested in people telling you, “I wouldn’t do it like that if I were you.”
 You just want the answer to a certain theoretical question.
-I don’t know, maybe posters can anticipate when people will say it’s an XY problem Apr 11, 2022 at 8:22
+I don’t know, maybe posters can anticipate when people will say it’s an XY problem Commented Apr 11, 2022 at 8:22

 • 1

 and specify they wish to ask the question as it is and it can be accepted, for example.
 Not sure.
-Apr 11, 2022 at 8:23
+Commented Apr 11, 2022 at 8:23

 • 1